josiest/songwriting/songs/Ellie/lyrics.md

 ### Verse I
-~seemingly infinite
+~Seemingly infinite
-~well I draw from
+~Well I draw from
-~to lie through my teeth
+~To lie through my teeth
-~when talking to you
+~When talking to you

 ### Verse II
 ~And now that I've missed